-- 4. The budget process is a key element of the Council's strategic planning process and, as part of the service and financial planning approach adopted by the Council, is a means of ensuring that resources are directed to enable the Council to meet its objectives as set out in the Strategic Plan. - 5.
-This report follows on from the budget reports considered by the Executive in December and February which explained the main issues in the current budget round.
-Since the February report was issued the Government published details of the final Local Government Finance Settlement for 2016/17 on 8th February. - 6.
-This report provides an update of the most recent information contained in the final Local Government Finance Settlement, the development of the budget and proposes a budget strategy to enable the Council to formally approve and adopt the Council's budget for 2016/17 and the associated level of council tax for the year. - 7.
+- 4. The budget process is a key element of the Council's strategic planning process and, as part of the service and financial planning approach adopted by the Council, is a means of ensuring that resources are best placed to enable the Council to meet its objectives as set out in the Strategic Plan. - 5.
+This report follows on from the First Budget Report considered by the Executive on 10th December 2015 which explained the main issues in the current budget round.
+Since that report, the Government published details of the Provisional Local Government Finance Settlement for 2016/17 just prior to Christmas. - 6.
+This report provides an update of the most recent information in relation to the Provisional Settlement, the development of the budget and proposes a budget strategy for 2016/17 to enable the Executive to make a recommendation to Council on both the budget and Council Tax for the forthcoming financial year. - 7.
 In view of the continuing and significant reduction in funding, the report also highlights the ongoing requirement to maintain the Council's medium term financial strategy under review, with a focus on the identification and implementation of savings options, so that the Council's net revenue expenditure can be reduced to a level that is sustainable with the projected resources available to the Council.